message/iata/KR.md

 4. Suspension of visa exemptions for passengers with a Chinese Taipei (on the cover: Republic of China Taiwan) normal passport.
 5. Suspension of visa exemptions for passengers with a Hong Kong (SAR China) passport.
 6. Suspension of visa exemptions for passengers with a Macao (SAR China) passport.
-7. Passengers could be subject to quarantine for 14 days.
+7. Passengers could be subject to quarantine for 10 days.
-- This does not apply to passengers arriving from a country other than Angola, Bangladesh, Brazil, Chile, Djibouti, Indonesia, Kazakhstan, Kyrgyzstan, Malawi, Mozambique, Myanmar, Namibia, Pakistan, Peru, Philippines, South Africa, Suriname, Trinidad and Tobago, Uzbekistan or Zambia with:
+- This does not apply to passengers arriving from a country other than Angola, Brazil, Djibouti, Kazakhstan, Kyrgyzstan, Madagascar, Mozambique, Myanmar, Namibia, Pakistan, Peru, Philippines, South Africa, Suriname, Trinidad and Tobago or Uzbekistan with:
 - a COVID-19 vaccination certificate showing that they received the vaccine in Korea (Rep.) at least 2 weeks before arrival; or
 - a Quarantine Exemption Certificate.
 8. Passengers must install the 'self-quarantine safety protection mobile app' found at <a href="https://tinyurl.com/m9fcz6dc">https://tinyurl.com/m9fcz6dc</a> before departure or upon arrival.